delvedor/appversion/README.md

 Usage example:
 ```$ apv update minor```

-By default appversion tries to update all the json file you put in appversion.json
+By default appversion tries to update all the json file you put in the `"json"` field inside appversion.json
 by searching recursively for these files starting from the current working directory.
 If you want that appversion ignores some folder (it automatically excludes `node_modules` and `bower_component`) just add the ignore argument in this way:
 `ignore="somefolder"`